gooseberry/gooseberry.github.io/_pages/darkest-dungeon.md

 **Note**: The file name of the installer may not be identical, the commands must be modified if the filename does not match.
 {: .notice--info}

-After completing these steps, a Torchlight icon will appear in the app launcher.
+After completing these steps, a Darkest Dungeon icon will appear in the app launcher.

 ## Known Issues

-### LAN Play

-Linux (Beta) does not have direct access to the network interface.
-It is not possible to host a LAN game from your Chromebook as your game will not be visible by other computer, even if you are in the same network.